httpwg/http-extensions/draft-ietf-httpbis-replay.md

 An intermediary that forwards a request prior to the completion of the TLS handshake with its client MUST send it with the `Early-Data` header field set to "1" (i.e., it adds it if not present in the request).
-An intermediary MUST use the "Early-Data" header field if the request might have been subject to a replay and might already have been forwarded by it or another instance (see
+An intermediary MUST use the `Early-Data` header field if the request might have been subject to a replay and might already have been forwarded by it or another instance (see
 {{be-consistent}}).